How to Write Essays Faster in Exams

 📌 For additional time management tips, check out this guide from Oxford.

-The Role of Citations in Your Essay 📑
+The Role of Citations in Exams

 You won’t have time for a reference list in timed exams, but in-text citations are still important.
 Mention key theorists, studies, or authors along with their year of publication to show that you’ve done your reading.